Parole Violation Services in Connecticut

 Steps in a Parole Violation

 Although these steps act like that of your primary charge, there’s not the same protection under the law and protections when you violate your probation.
-In the case that you violate your probation, there is absolutely no right to connection, no right to a speedy trial, and no entitlement that you’re found guilty beyond an reasonable doubt.

 If the probation official or “P.O.” feels you did something amiss on probation, they send an affidavit (sworn statement) presented to the judge.
 This affidavit talks about the reasons she or he feels you haven’t complied with the guidelines of your release.
 The judge then reads the affidavit, signs, and issues a warrant for your arrest predicated on what the P.O. said in the affidavit.
 After this warrant has been released by the judge, you’ll be arrested.
 The neighborhood deputies will reach your home to provide the warrant or you’ll need to immediately turn yourself into the jail.
 In any event, you’re heading to jail begins violation of probation circumstance.
 Once you reach the jail you’ll be given a judge date.